sreeharsha-rav/zerocircle-dev/README.md

         - [x] Implement CSR(Client-Side Rendering) of minimal zero-circle UI.
         - [x] Routing to match forms in ZeroCircle UI.
         - [x] Embed cognito forms demo in the app.
-        - [ ] Fix visual bugs in embedded cognito forms.
+        - [x] Fix visual bugs in embedded cognito forms.
+        - [ ] Read user input from cognito forms.
+        - [ ] Store user input in as a session storage.
         - [ ] Add SurveyJS POC (Proof of Concept) as a form alternative.

 - [`cognito-forms-ssr`](./cognito-forms-ssr/README.md): A minimal clone of zero-cirlce's cognito forms with server-side rendering.